 Introduction

-Then in the 1880s, a restoration architect discovered the house called the Octagon that had an oval front room that faced the angled intersection of New York Avenue and 18th Street NW.
-At that time, it served as a boarding school, but Glenn Brown fell in love with the house, and with its original owner Col. John Tayloe III.
+Then in the 1880s, a restoration architect discovered a neglected though not quite abandoned house called the Octagon that had an oval front that faced the angled intersection of New York Avenue and 18th Street NW.
+A California senator's wife asked Glenn Brown to procure a fabled chimney piece said to be in the house.
+Brown found the owners, the Tayloe family, loath to part with anything in the house despite having consigned it to a boarding school and then government offices.
+Nonetheless, Glenn Brown fell in love with the house, and with its original owner Col. John Tayloe III.

 Brown's father had been a physician who had served in the Confederate army for four years.
 Brown's grandfather had been a senator from North Carolina.
 Brown was raised to admire men like Tayloe, a Virginia grandee who had inherited his father's land, slaves and tastes.
 In the January 7, 1888, American Architect and Building News, Brown wrote that Tayloe, "was unrivaled for the splendor of his household and equipages, and his establishment was renowned throughout the country for its entertainments, which were given in a most generous manner to all persons of distinction who visited Washington in those days...."